 Bonus:

 In addition to one or more of the ideas above I also recommend that you take some time to journal about this.
 Explore your thoughts on paper.
-Here is a fabulous list of questions to get you started:
+Here is a huge list of questions to get you started:

 Note: Keep in mind that there is a difference between feeling stuck and depression.
 If you suspect you are depressed I encourage you to seek professional help.
 The ideas above are not a substitute for medical care.